bitpay/node-bitpay-client/README.md

 BitPay Node.js API Client
 ==========================

-A Node.js module and command line client for interacting with [BitPay's Cryptographically Secure API](https://bitpay.com/api).
+A Node.js module and command line client for interacting with [BitPay's Cryptographically Secure API](https://test.bitpay.com/api).

+> Note: This API is currently only available in our *test* environment (test.bitpay.com) and is not yet ready for production.

 ## Getting Started